patips34/cache/ReadMe.txt

 - L1 cache
 	- implemented as "InternalCache" in enclosing project.
-	- Used ConcerrentHashMap as databastructure.
+	- Used ConcerrentHashMap as datastructure.
 	- Used Size and TTL configurations.
 	- used TTL as cache eviction policy.